- The striking, platinum-haired model was gearing up for her reality television debut

 Four days after she posted that message, neither did she.

-The 29-year-old model was found shot dead in her boyfriend's house in an upscale neighborhood in Pretoria.
+The 29-year-old model was shot dead by her boyfriend at his house in Pretoria.
+She died on Valentine's Day last year.

 Beauty and brains

 Before she started dating Pistorius, Steenkamp was famous in her own right.

 She was a striking, platinum-haired model, gearing up for her reality television debut.

 A law school graduate, she had a vibrant personality and a slew of modeling gigs under her belt.

 Her growing exposure brought more opportunities.
 She was a presenter for FashionTV in South Africa, an FHM cover girl and the face of cosmetics company Avon.